Reptile Care

 Bring them in if you see:

 Impaction is something we see a lot, especially with dragons kept on loose substrate like sand or crushed walnut.
 Food that's too large can cause it too.
-Sometimes a warm bath and gentle belly rub gets things moving again, but if it's been more than a few days with no results, don't keep trying home remedies.
-Impaction can get serious.
+A warm bath can sometimes help things along, but if it's been more than a few days with no results, don't keep waiting it out at home.
+Impaction can get serious, and it's worth having us take a look.

 This one's hard to watch.
 If your beardie is shaking, can't seem to lift their body properly, or their limbs feel soft and bendy — that's almost certainly metabolic bone disease (MBD).
 It's one of the most common things we treat in bearded dragons.